Skip to content

 When you ask AI to solve a complex problem in one step, it often gets the answer wrong.
-When you ask it to think through the problem step by step, it often gets it right.
+When you make it slow down, expose the plan, and wait for approval before code, it gets more useful.

-For vibe coders, this means the difference between AI that produces working solutions to hard problems and AI that produces plausible-looking code that doesn't actually work.
+For AI builders, this means the difference between an agent that produces working solutions to hard problems and an agent that produces plausible-looking code that does not actually work.

 The Problem With Direct Prompts